Catholicism ingrained in daily life on US island of Guam

 In a place that emphasizes strict obedience to elders and enduring hardship without complaint, these men say they were raised to see members of the clergy as God’s infallible emissaries on Earth.

-“Back in the old days, there were untouchable,” said Ramon De Plata, one of those who have filed suit.
+“Back in the old days, they were untouchable,” said Ramon De Plata, one of those who have filed suit.

 Nearly four centuries after the arrival of the first Jesuit missionaries, Catholicism is deeply ingrained in the culture of Guam’s indigenous people, known as Chamorros.
 Those old enough to remember often cite Pope John Paul II’s visit in 1981 as the most thrilling event of their lifetimes, memorialized by a bronze statue of the now-sainted pontiff designed to slowly rotate on a concrete pedestal.
 Streets on Guam are often named for bishops and priests, including some now accused of sexually abusing children.